No. 3 LSU women's basketball survives scare from Arkansas for 19th straight win - NewsBreak

 LSU basketball will try to score its first win of 2023 and break its six-game losing streak against Arkansas on Tuesday (6 p.m., ESPN2) in Fayetteville.
 The Tigers (12-7, 1-6 SEC) defeated Arkansas 60-57 to begin conference play on Dec.
 28, but have lost every game since.
 LSU's latest defeat came on Saturday against No. 4 Tennessee in Baton Rouge, 77-56.

-Angel Reese grabs 20th straight double-double, leads LSU women's basketball over Alabama
+Angel Reese passes Sylvia Fowles for LSU women's basketball double-double record with 20

-Alabama coach Kristi Curry opted to have her post players double Angel Reese as soon as she caught the ball to open the game Monday night.
-Slowed at first to just two rebounds in the opening quarter, Reese adjusted to chase down LSU women's basketball program history.
-The star sophomore forward grabbed her record 20th straight double-double, 14 points and 14 rebounds, and helped lead No. 4 LSU over Alabama, 89-51, inside Coleman Coliseum for its 20th straight win to start the season.
+LSU women's basketball star sophomore forward Angel Reese surpassed legend Sylvia Fowles' record against Alabama Monday night with 20 consecutive double-doubles.
+Reese got her 10th rebound, securing the double-double with 2:55 left in the third quarter.
+Reese recorded 20 double-doubles in as many game to open her career at No....

 LSU, South Carolina last two undefeated teams left in women's college basketball